Inspire the Song • The Lyrical Domino Effect

 "To drop bombs but he keeps on forgetting" |

-Every song follows its own chain.
+Every song follows its own chain of lyric types.
 The patterns shift, the combinations change.
 But the logic underneath is always the same.

 And the moments that give you chills?
 More often than not, that's a writer who knew the rules well enough to break them on purpose.